Study Abroad FAQs

 The Center for Global Education (CGE) offers three types of programs for our students to study abroad on.
 Each type of program has it’s own merits and we offer all three types of programs, because each student is ready for different levels of support and independence:

 - Faculty-Led programs are offered for Butler University students and led by Butler University faculty-members, who serve as professors, as well as resident directors to guide their program.
 This type of program is collaborative, as students spend a large portion of the program with the other members of their cohort.
-The CGE offers two semester-long Faculty-Led programs, including the fall Butler Semester in Spain program and the spring Global Adventures in the Liberal Arts (GALA) program.
-In addition to our semester-long offerings, faculty members also run their own winter break, spring break, and summer Faculty-Led programs.
+The CGE offers a semester-long Faculty-Led program in the fall called the Butler Semester in Spain program.
+In addition to our semester-long offering, faculty members also run their own winter break, spring break, and summer Faculty-Led programs.

 - Exchanges provide an opportunity for a limited number of Butler students to enjoy an independent, full-immersion experience by attending selected partner universities abroad while students from those universities attend Butler on a one-for-one basis.
 Some of these Exchanges have been developed by Butler; others are available through the International Student Exchange Programs (ISEP).